Papa-Stalin/ClientAPI/README.md

 ## Getting started

 Start by creating a `ClientAPI` object.
 This can be done via the `APIBuilder` class.
 The `Name`, `ModID` and `Version` are required.
-Adding a master class with greatly improve the performance.
+Adding a master package with greatly improve the performance.
 Then, initialize the `API` we just created.
 This will load all the things needed for your client to work.
 After that we can load a config so all our previously saved settings are back from our last session.

 **Example:**